andreimerlescu/andreimerlescu/EDUCATION.md

 In 2005 I won Gold Medal for SkillsUSA Maine and then went to Kansas City, MI to compete and scored 8th in the national competition.

+## UMaine

+In 2006 until I joined WIT, I took classes at the University of Maine.
+Classes included general education classes while in high school.

 ## WIT

 Joined as a **Computer Engineer** with _no minor._